AnaviTechnology/anavi-docs/anavi-macro-pad-10-knobs-3-knob-1/anavi-macro-pad-10-knobs-3-knob-1.md

 ## Electrostatic Warning

-ANAVI Macro Pad 10, ANAVI Knobs 3 and ANAVI Knob 1 are shipped in protectiv bags.
+ANAVI Macro Pad 10, ANAVI Knobs 3 and ANAVI Knob 1 are shipped in protective bags.
 The board must **NOT** be exposed to high electrostatic potentials.
 A grounding strap or similar protective device should be worn when handling the board.
 Avoid touching the component pins or any other metallic element.

 ## Requirements

-In order to setup ANAVI Macro Pad 10 the following items are required:
+In order to setup ANAVI Macro Pad 10, ANAVI Knobs 3 or ANAVI Knob 1 the following items are required:

-* Computer
+* Personal Computer with MS Windows, Mac OS or GNU/Linux distribution
 * USB to USB-C cable

-Getting started with and assembled ANAVI Macro Pad 10 is easy.
-Just connect it to your Linux, Windows, or macOS computer, and use a browser to configure and load your keyswitch macro or shortcut settings.
+Getting started with and assembled ANAVI Macro Pad 10, ANAVI Knobs 3 or ANAVI Knob 1 is easy.
+Just connect it to your GNU/Linux, Windows, or macOS computer, and use a browser to configure and load your keyswitch macro or shortcut settings.

-ANAVI Macro Pad 10 relies on the Quantum Mechanical Keyboard (QMK) firmware, To configure and modify the keyboard layouts you can use QMK Configurator, an online graphical user interface that generates QMK firmware hex files directly in a web browser or use the source code.
+By default ANAVI Macro Pad 10, ANAVI Knobs 3 or ANAVI Knob 1 come with the open source [KMK firmware: Clackety Keyboards Powered by CircuitPython](http://kmkfw.io/).
+Furthermore they also support the open source the [Quantum Mechanical Keyboard (QMK) firmware](https://docs.qmk.fm/#/), To configure and modify the keyboard layouts you can use QMK Configurator, an online graphical user interface that generates QMK firmware hex files directly in a web browser or use the source code.
 Press the RESET button on ANAVI Macro Pad 8 to enter flash mode and upload the new firmware.

-Furthermore, ANAVI Macro Pad 10, ANAVI Knobs 3 and ANAVI Knob 1 are powered by [Seeed Studio XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) with Raspberry Pi RP2040 MCU.
+ANAVI Macro Pad 10, ANAVI Knobs 3 and ANAVI Knob 1 are powered by [Seeed Studio XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html) with Raspberry Pi RP2040 MCU.

 ## Supported Peripherals

-ANAVI Knobs 3 and ANAVI Knob 1 support I2C mini OLED display.
+ANAVI Knobs 3 and ANAVI Knob 1 support I2C peripheral devices such as a mini OLED display.
+Configure the firmware to use the peripherals.
 Plug the display before turning on the board.

 ## Assembly